 Malaysia former PM Najib's biggest 1MDB trial to begin

-KUALA LUMPUR: Malaysian ex-leader Najib Razak's most significant 1MDB trial begins on Wednesday (Aug 28), centring on allegations that hundreds of millions of dollars linked to the state fund ended up in his bank account.
+KUALA LUMPUR: Malaysian ex-leader Najib Razak's most significant 1Malaysia Development Berhad (1MDB) trial begins on Wednesday (Aug 28), centering on allegations that hundreds of millions of dollars linked to the state fund ended up in his bank account.

 Claims that Najib and his cronies pilfered massive sums from the fund and spent it on everything from real estate to artwork contributed to the defeat of his long-ruling coalition to a reformist alliance.